ali-aboulsauood/library/README.md

 ### Before you view the project

-- This project is best viewed in **a maximized [Google Chrome](https://www.google.com/chrome) browser window on a `1920 x 1080` monitor**.
+- This project is best viewed in **a maximized [Google Chrome](https://www.google.com/chrome) browser window on a 1920 x 1080 monitor**.
 It is not guaranteed that other browsers, window sizes or resolutions will produce the intended, or even fairly acceptable, visual results.
 Also, **_this project is NOT designed for mobile browsers_**.

-- **Your custom library will NOT be saved** and will be lost on reloading (refreshing) the page or on closing the page tab or the web browser and loading the page again, though I intend to [implement this feature in the future](#upcoming-features).
+- **Your custom library will _NOT_ be saved** and will be lost on reloading (refreshing) the page or on closing the page tab or the web browser and loading the page again, though I intend to [implement this feature in the future](#upcoming-features).

 If you notice any bugs or issues in the project, feel free to [open an issue on GitHub](https://github.com/ali-aboulsauood/library/issues/new).

-And finally, **If you like my project, please support me by starring it on GitHub and liking it on the project's [community solutions page](https://www.theodinproject.com/lessons/node-path-javascript-library/project_submissions).**
+And finally, **If you like my project, please support me by starring it on GitHub and liking it on the project's [community solutions page](https://www.theodinproject.com/lessons/node-path-javascript-library/project_submissions)**.

 ## Features

 Currently, the project has the following features:

 1. **Add Book**: You can add a new book the button labeled "_Add Book_", which can be found on the right side of the header, on the top-right side of the _Library_ section, and additionally in the library section if the library is empty.
-Currently, you can set the following attributes foe each book: title, author name, genre, number of pages (optional), description (optional), and whether you have finished reading the book.
+Currently, you can set the following attributes for each book: title, author name, genre, number of pages (optional), description (optional), and whether you have finished reading the book.

 2. **Delete Book**: You can delete a book from the library by clicking on the trash can icon located at the bottom-right corner of its book card.